 Plus, this scene is highly reminiscent of Robin's hallucination of Slade (also thought to be dead) in Teen Titans, and it was mighty effective then as well.

 The Count.
-He was creepy enough to begin with, but once the Vertigo takes affect, he's left completely insane and terrifying on a whole other level.
+He was creepy enough to begin with, but once the Vertigo takes effect, he's left completely insane and terrifying on a whole other level.
 Even worse, he's played by Lincoln!

 What happened to Sebastian Blood's parents: he killed his father and framed his mother for it, putting her in a nuthouse.
 When Laurel sees his mother, she seems to be in a Madness Mantra.
 When Laurel mentions Sebastian's name, it snaps her out.
 You know something's messed up when your own mother calls you the Devil.